Print

 Instructions

-2. In a food processor put flour and salt.
-Add cubed butter and pulse using on/off until the butter is the size of peas.
+3. In a food processor, put flour and salt.
+Add the cold diced butter and pulse on/off until the butter is the size of peas and beans.

-4. Add ¼ cup more ice water and pulse until it barely comes together.
+5. Add ¼ cup more ice water and pulse until it barely comes together.
 Check the dough.
 Even though it's crumbly and dry, if you take some and squeeze it with your hand, it should come together.
-If it doesn't come together add a few more tablespoons water.
+If it doesn't come together, add a teaspoon more at a time.
+Be careful of adding too much water.
+It should not be wet and sticky.

 Lining the pan: